HamedHematian/Implementing-ML-Algorithms-From-Scratch/README.md

   * Guassian Mixture Model
   * Q-Learning Algorithm

-#### This is a collection of ML Homeworks in university which i gathered around
+#### This is a collection of ML practical homeworks in university which i have gathered around